Search

 Pathogenesis

-The entire urinary tract and kidneys are essentially a single continuous tube.
-Therefore, bacteria that have gained access to the urethra (resulting in urethritis) can extend into the bladder, leading to cystitis.
+Imagine the urinary tract and kidneys as a single continuous tube.
+So, when bacteria manage to get into the urethra and cause urethritis, they can easily extend their reach into the bladder, causing cystitis.

 Clinical Consequences

-The symptoms of UTIs can range from mild discomfort to severe pain and complications.
-Recognizing these symptoms early on is crucial for timely intervention and treatment.
+When it comes to UTIs, the range of symptoms can vary from mild discomfort to severe pain and complications.
+It’s important to recognize these symptoms early on to ensure timely intervention and treatment.

 Signs and Symptoms